See the Department of State’s Fact Sheet on Hungary for information on U.S. - Hungary relations.

 Hungarian police issue traffic violations in the form of a postal check that reflects the amount of the fine.
 You may pay the fines at any Hungarian post office.
 Police will confiscate the passport of a person who chooses to contest the fine and issue the person an “invitation letter” to appear at the police station to resolve the dispute.
 Police will return the passport after resolution and/or payment of the fine.

 Public transportation in Budapest is excellent.
 Budapest’s tram, subway, and bus service is reliable and – for the most part – clean.
-You may find more information online at Budapest Transport page.
+You may find more information online at the Budapest Transport page.
 Public transportation outside of Budapest is not as dependable.

 Taxis in Budapest are plentiful and generally inexpensive.
 All taxis are yellow, marked accordingly, and should have meters.
 The Embassy urges all travelers to insist on using a metered taxi, and to avoid entering into agreements with taxi drivers to an unmetered fare.